 In this subsection, we present an effectiveness of our ZL-RED algorithm through several simulation results.
-Figure 11 shows throughput and packet loss rate of TCP Reno and Vegas connections as a function of the buffer size at the router.
-We set the ZL-RED parameters as follows; $p{min} = 1/50$, $p{max} = 1/10$, $th{min} = 5$ [packets], and $th{max} = 0.6 B$ [packets] where B [packets] is the buffer size at the router.
+Figure 10 shows throughput and packet loss rate of TCP Reno and Vegas connections as a function of the buffer size at the router.
+We set the ZL-RED parameters as follows; $p{min} = 1/50, p{max} =$ $1/10,\ th{min}\ =\ 5$ [packets], and $th{max}\ =\ 0.6\,B$ [packets] where B [packets] is the buffer size at the router.
 The size of the zombie list is set to be 1000 [entries].
-Further, in obtaining Figure 11, we set $hit{drop} = 0$, that is, we use only the first step of packet dropping algorithm of ZL-RED mentioned above.
-We can see from Figures 11(a), 11(c), and 11(e) that the fairness between TCP Reno and Vegas is slightly improved by the ZL-RED algorithm.
+Further, in obtaining Figure 10, we set hit{drop} to 0.8.
+The results are shown in Figure 10.
+We can see from this figure that the fairness between TCP Reno and Vegas becomes better than case of RED (Figure 5 and 6).
+It means that our ZL-RED can effectively drop packets from mis-behaving connections, i.e., TCP Reno connections here.
 It is because in the first step of ZL-RED, the packet dropping probability is increased if an incoming packet often hits as shown in Eq.
 (26).
 That is, the packet loss rate of TCP Reno connections becomes higher than that of TCP Vegas connections due to its aggressive window size increase.
-It is shown in Figures 11(b), 11(d), and 11(f).
-For only reference purpose, we also show the packet loss rate of TCP Reno and Vegas connections when using the original RED algorithm with p = 1/30 in Figure 12.
-Since the original RED algorithm drops incoming packets with a constant probability, the packet loss rate of TCP Reno and Vegas connections becomes identical.
+It is shown in Figures 10(b), 10(d), and 10(f).
+Note that since the original RED algorithm drops incoming packets with a constant probability, the packet loss rate of TCP Reno and Vegas connections becomes identical.